 How long to feed a chick starter?

-While you can feed your chicks starter food until they’re ready to transition to regular chicken feed, it’s not necessary.
-You can transition your chicks to adult food as early as 8 weeks old.
+While you can feed your chicks starter until they’re ready to transition, it’s not necessary to wait too long.
+You can transition your chicks to the next stage feed as early as 8 weeks old.

-It’s important that you talk with your local feed store before doing this, though.
-Starter feed can be higher in carbohydrates than regular chicken food.
+It’s important that you talk with your local feed store before doing this.
+Starter feed can differ from regular chicken food.
 If you transition your chicks too early, they may get sick.

 Need for Small Size Feeder and Drinker